DataVoyagerX30/Bank-Loan-KPI-Analysis/README.md

-# Movies Trends Analysis — Python
+# Bank Loan Analysis — Python Project

 ## 🎯 Objective
-The primary objective of this project is to explore and understand trends in the movie industry by analyzing various attributes such as ratings, genres, and revenue.
-By leveraging data analysis and visualization techniques, the project aims to uncover patterns and correlations that can provide insights into factors influencing movie success.
+The goal of this project is to analyze key performance indicators (KPIs) from a bank’s loan dataset to assess lending performance, borrower behavior, and loan quality.
+By examining metrics such as funded amounts, repayment totals, interest rates, and debt-to-income ratios, the project provides insights into financial health and risk exposure.

 ## 📋 Overview
-This project analyzes movie trends using a dataset that includes ratings, genres, and revenue.

-### Key Analyses:
-- **Ratings Distribution**: Analyzes the distribution of movie ratings.
-- **Genre Popularity**: Identifies the most popular genres.
-- **Revenue Trends**: Explores trends in movie revenues.
-- **Correlation Analysis**: Investigates correlations between different movie attributes.
+This analysis focuses on:
+- **Loan Application Trends**: Total and Month-to-Date (MTD) applications.
+- **Funded Amounts**: Total and MTD disbursements.
+- **Repayment Performance**: Total and MTD amounts received.
+- **Interest & DTI Metrics**: Average interest rates and borrower debt-to-income ratios.
+- **Loan Quality Breakdown**:
+  - **Good Loans**: Fully paid loans with repayment success.
+  - **Bad Loans**: Charged-off loans indicating default risk.

-## 🔍 Key Findings
+## 📌 Key Findings
-### Ratings Distribution
-- Majority of movies are rated between 6 and 8.
+- **13.8%** of loans are classified as bad (Charged Off).
-- Around 50% of movies have ratings between 6 and 7.

-### Genre Popularity
-- Drama: ~20% of total movies.
-- Comedy and Action: ~15% each.

-### Revenue Trends
-- Higher budget movies generate more revenue.
+- **83.3%** are good loans (Fully Paid).
+- **Average Interest Rate**: ~12.05%
+- **Average DTI**: ~13.33%
-- Top 10% revenue-generating movies account for nearly 70% of total revenue.
+- **Top 10% of loans** contribute significantly to total repayments.

-### Correlation Analysis
-- Moderate positive correlation (~0.5) between budget and revenue.
-- Weaker correlation (~0.2) between ratings and revenue.

-## 🧠 Skills and Methods Used
+## 🧠 Skills & Tools Used
 ### Data Analysis
 - Data Cleaning and Preprocessing
 - Descriptive Statistics